AppImage/AppImageSpec/draft.md

 #### <a name="updateinformation"></a>Update information

-Currently two transport mechanisms are implemented:
+An AppImage **MAY** have update information embedded.
+Currently two transport mechanisms are available:
  * zsync
  * bintray-zsync

 ##### zsync

-The __zsync__ transport requires only a HTTP server that can handle HTTP range requests.
+The __zsync__ transport requires a HTTP server that can handle HTTP range requests.
 Its update information is in the form

 ```
 zsync|http://server.domain/path/Application-latest-x86_64.AppImage.zsync
 ```

 For an overview about zsync and how to create `.zsync` files, see [http://zsync.moria.org.uk/](http://zsync.moria.org.uk/).
-As you can see, you just need to point to a fixed URL that has the `latest` zsync file. zsync can work with most servers that support returning partial content from files, as is also used for video streaming.
 See [http://zsync.moria.org.uk/server-issues](http://zsync.moria.org.uk/server-issues) for more information.

 ##### bintray-zsync